Ruthhl3ss/Intune-Goodies/macOS/macOS Security Baselines/readme.md

-# CIS Benchmark - Custom Implementation
+# macOS Security Baselines

-Welcome to the **CIS Benchmark Level 1** repository.
+Welcome to the **macOS Security Baselines** repository.
 This project contains a set of scripts and configuration files designed to align with the **CIS (Center for Internet Security) Level 1 benchmarks**, which provide foundational cybersecurity settings suitable for most organizations.
 These benchmarks are tailored to help companies start securing their systems and devices effectively.

 More info on CIS: https://www.cisecurity.org/cis-benchmarks